cvet/fonline/README.md

 Engine doesn't targeting to use directly but by as part (submodule) to your own project (git repo).
 Repository contains source code of engine, third-party sources and build tools for composing all this and your stuff into final platform-specific bundles.
-You may work on your game either using shell scripts manually or custom Visual Studio Code extension for simplify these things.
-Shell scripts targeted for work under (at least) Windows 10 / Ubuntu-22.04 / macOS 12.
 You build your game fully from source, there is no prebuilt binaries, full control over the process.

-### Workflow

-Process of creating your game in two words looks like this:
-* Once prepare workspace where all intermediate build files will be stored
-* Manage game content and resources
-* Build executables from source to platforms that you needed
-* Compile scripts (AngelScript and/or Mono; but Native were compiled with built executables)
-* Bake all resources (shaders, images and etc) to special formats that will be loaded without overhead by server/client
-* Package built executables and baked resources from steps above to final platform specific bundle (zip, msi, app, apk and etc)
+*Todo: write about cmake workflow*

-#### Public API
+### Public API

 Documents related to public API:
 * [Public API](https://fonline.ru/PUBLIC_API)
 * [Scripting API](https://fonline.ru/SCRIPTING_API)

-Also you must understand that scripting api automaticly generated for each project individually and api described in [Scripting API](https://fonline.ru/SCRIPTING_API) is only basic.
+Scripting api automaticly generated for each project individually and api described in [Scripting API](https://fonline.ru/SCRIPTING_API) is only basic.
 See example of extended scripting api at [FOnline TLA Scripting API](https://tla.fonline.ru/SCRIPTING_API).

-#### Visual Studio Code

-Engine hosts own Visual Studio Code extension for simplify work with engine stuff.
-In editor go to the Extensions tab and then find and install 'FOnline' extension (it's already available in marketplace).
-More about extension usage you can find in [Tutorial](https://fonline.ru/TUTORIAL) document.

 ### Setup

 General steps:
 * Create your own project repo and link this repo as submodule
-* Setup your game in cmake extension file (see CMake contribution at [Public API](https://fonline.ru/PUBLIC_API))
+* Setup your own .cmake file with your game configuration
-* Manage your project with Visual Studio Code + FOnline extension (see Visual Studio Code extension at [Public API](https://fonline.ru/PUBLIC_API))
+* Use main CMakeLists.txt jointly with your .cmake to build game

 Reference project:
 * FOnline: The Life After https://guthub.com/cvet/fonline-tla

-#### Package dependencies
+### Package dependencies

 Following Linux packages will help us build our game for target platforms.
 These packages will automatically installed during workspace preparing (i.e. `prepare-workspace.sh`).